glowinthedark/multi-qr-air-gapped-file-transfer/README.md

 Both files are fully self-contained: all required libraries are inlined directly into the HTML.
 Once loaded, neither page makes any network request, ever.
 They work identically on desktop and mobile (Android/iOS), in any modern browser.

-**Protocol v2** (current) is a significant rework of v1 for speed and reliability:

-- **Systematic first pass** — every block is sent once, verbatim, before any coding; a clean capture completes with zero overhead.
-- **Seed-derived fountain packets** — block indices are re-derived on the receiver from `(sessionId, packetId, k)`, so no index list travels over the wire (and the v1 bug where high-degree packets silently overflowed the QR capacity is structurally impossible).
-- **Metadata piggybacked in every data packet** — the receiver can start (and finish) decoding from the very first frame it sees; the header frame only carries the filename.
-- **Frame intervals down to 50 ms**, vsync-paced, with the next frame pre-built during the current one.
-(A 2×2 multi-QR grid and an extra-dense preset were field-tested and removed: real-world cameras could not resolve them reliably.)
-- **Frame-change beacon + identical-frame skip** — the receiver cheaply detects stale frames instead of re-decoding them.
-- **Native `BarcodeDetector`** (hardware QR decoding, multi-code per frame) is used automatically once it has been verified binary-safe against jsQR; all decoding runs in a Web Worker off the main thread, with full-resolution ROI tracking.
-- **Audio ACK back-channel (optional)** — the receiver's speaker sends short FSK messages that the sender's microphone decodes: live progress, targeted resend requests for the last few missing blocks, and a DONE signal that auto-stops the sender.
-- **Screen wake locks** on both sides, camera zoom/focus controls, native `CompressionStream` compression when available.

 ---

 ## Quick start

 ### 1. Open the sender

-On the device that has the file, just double-click `sender.html` (or open it via `File → Open` in your browser).
-No server needed for the sender.
+On the device that has the file open **[`sender.html`](https://glowinthedark.github.io/multi-qr-air-gapped-file-transfer/sender.html)**.
+If no internet available, you can save and double-click `sender.html` to open it as a local file in the browser with the limitation that from the `file://` protocol microphone cannot be used so audio ACK signals won't work.

 1. Choose a file.
 2. Pick a quality preset (**Balanced** is the default — see [Choosing a preset](#choosing-a-preset)) and a frame interval.
 3. Click **Start Broadcasting**.
 Leave the tab in the foreground. **Fullscreen** makes the codes bigger and easier to scan.
-4. Audio ACKs are **on by default**: the first Start requests microphone permission — grant it and the sender will show the receiver's live progress, resend exactly the blocks it misses, and stop by itself when the receiver confirms completion.
-Denying (or the prompt not appearing) just means one-way mode — the **ACK mic** checkbox unticks itself; re-tick it to retry. ⚠️ Like the receiver's camera, the microphone only works on `https://` or `http://localhost` — if you opened `sender.html` as a plain `file://` page, serve it from the same local server as the receiver to use audio ACKs.
+4. Audio ACKs are **on by default**: the first Start requests microphone permission — grant it and the sender will show the receiver's live progress, resend exactly the blocks it misses, and stop by itself when the receiver confirms completion (not supported over the `file://` protocol).
+Denying (or the prompt not appearing) just means one-way mode — the **ACK mic** checkbox unticks itself; re-tick it to retry. ⚠️ Like the receiver's camera, the microphone only works on `https://` or `http://localhost` — if you opened `sender.html` as a plain `file://` page then you can't use audio ACKs.

 ### 2. Open the receiver

+Use **[`receiver.html`](https://glowinthedark.github.io/multi-qr-air-gapped-file-transfer/receiver.html)** if you have internet acces on the receiver device.
 The receiver needs camera access, and browsers only grant camera access on secure origins (`https://` or `http://localhost`) — **not** on a plain `file://` page.
-So you need a tiny local web server on the receiving device:
+So, if you have no internet, then you'll need a tiny local web server on the receiving device:

 ```bash
 # from the folder containing receiver.html